lakki12233/lakki12233/README.md

 ## 🎓 About Me

 I am a fourth-year Computer Science Engineering student with a GPA of 8.78.
-I have completed internships at L&T Technology Services Ltd and HCL Technologies, gaining practical experience in software development and testing.
+I have completed internships at **, gaining practical experience in software development and testing.
 I am passionate about machine learning, blockchain, and full-stack development, and I am eager to contribute to innovative projects in the field.

 - [Instagram](https://www.instagram.com/swerikcodes/)